Alicehhhmm/UIUX-DynamicWeb/README.md

-# UIUX-DynamicWeb
+# React + Vite

-This is an example of a dynamic interactive website built using React.js、Tailwind CSS、GSAP
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.